eloquent/typhax/README.md

 over, produces **sequential integer keys starting with 0**, and values of type `valueType`.

+### Using `array` without specifying key and value types

+For `array`, both the key, and value types can be omitted:

+    array

+This specification is equivalent to:

+    array<mixed,mixed>

+Meaning that the keys and values can be of any type.

 ### Using `mixed` as the primary type in a traversable type

 A traversable type may specify `mixed` as the primary type: